 Adding Agility to the Change Management Process

 “DevOps speeds up application development, provides for more feedback, and reduces design flaws,” writes TechBeacon.
-“But those gains come at a price: developers and IT operations personnel now struggle to keep pace with rapidly arriving system alterations.”
+“But those gains come at a price: Developers and IT operations personnel now struggle to keep pace with rapidly arriving system alterations.”

 A desire to cut loose from the restraints of rigid hierarchy-based processes allows software platform businesses to produce more value faster.
 Traditional change management procedures, governed by ITIL principles, can significantly slow down their goals of constantly improving and updating products.

-This situation invites the question: how can IT Operations significantly reduce risks in production and add agility to processes without breaking things?
+This situation invites the question: How can IT operations significantly reduce risks in production and add agility to processes without breaking things?

 The answer is to give IT ops teams and CABs access to information that can allow rapid assessment and decision-making.
-They need self-service business analytics that informs them of both change risks as well as underlying risk factors.
-This capability can be further complemented through automation of tasks like low-level change approval or change risk remediation.
+They need self-service business analytics that inform them of both change risks as well as underlying risk factors.
+This capability can be further complemented through the automation of tasks like low-level change approval or change risk remediation.